Knowledge & FAQ

 How Much Does a Hydrobalance Natural Pool Cost?

-The Hydrobalance filtration system, including gravel without the filtration basin, costs approximately € 14.000 (gross) for a natural pool with a size of up to 35 m².
+The Hydrobalance filter system incl. gravel without filter basin costs approx. € 14,000 gross for a natural pool with a size of up to 35 m².

 The total cost of a natural pool depends very much on the design, choice of materials and other individual factors.
-Please contact a Hydrobalance partner for more information, planning and realisation of your natural pool.
-Hydrobalance-Partner:innenbetrieb.
+For more information, planning and realisation of your natural pool, please contact a Hydrobalance-Partner:indoor operation.

-Do I need to remove trees or plants from my garden?
+Do I have to remove trees or plants in the garden?

 Trees and shrubs are important design elements in gardens and are of course also present on neighbouring properties.
-Normally, the filteration system is calculated in a way that the input from flowers, pollen or leaves can be processed.
-Skimmers provide additional support for this.
-However, a few plants, such as walnut trees, can cause a slight inhibition of the biology.
-Branches of fruit trees which protrude above the water usually have to be removed to prevent fruit from falling into the pool.
+Normally, the filter system is calculated in such a way that the input from flowers, pollen or leaves can be processed.
+Skimmers help with this.
+A few plants, such as walnuts, can cause a slight inhibition of the biology.
+Branches of fruit trees that protrude above the water surface usually have to be removed to prevent fruit from falling into the pool.

-The scope for designing a Hydrobalance natural pool is very diverse.
-A Hydrobalance natural pool can be designed to look natural, reminding visually of a swimming pond (e.g. with a curved shore made out of river stones) or architecturally (like a conventional pool).
-Moreover, wooden designs are possible too.
-Whether the pool itself is made of wood or just the shore design, various options are available.
-The shape of the natural pool itself is also flexible and is by no means limited to a rectangular shape.
-Plants should also be avoided on natural shores, as they hardly thrive in a natural pool due to the low nutrient supply.
-To bring vitality around the water, regardless of the design of the natural pool, we recommend lush perennial planting along the edges outside the water.
+The design options for a Hydrobalance natural pool are very diverse.
+A Hydrobalance natural pool can be designed naturally (like a swimming pond), e.g. with a curved bank made of river stones, or architecturally (like a conventional pool).
+It can also be designed with wood.
+Whether the pool itself should be made of wood and/or the bank design, many things are possible here too.
+The shape of the natural pool itself can also vary and is by no means limited to a rectangular pool.
+Plants should also be avoided on natural banks, as they are unlikely to thrive in a natural pool due to the low nutrient supply.
+To bring vitality around the water, regardless of the design of the natural pool, we recommend lush perennial planting on the edge outside the water.

 No, there is no minimum size for Hydrobalance natural pools.
-This is one of the many advantages of our filteration system.
-Even the smallest garden can accommodate a Hydrobalance natural pool due to the small size of the filter zone, which starts at just 2.4 x 1.5m.
+This is one of the many advantages of our filter system.
+Due to the small size of the filter zone (from 2.4 x 1.5 metres), even the smallest garden can have a Hydrobalance natural pool.

-The filter zone can either remain open or be covered.
+The filter zone can remain open or be built over.
 If the filter zone is built over, it can also be used as a terrace area.

 The size of the natural pool therefore depends on the utilisation requirements and the available space.

-Thanks to the modular Hydrobalance filter system there is also no upper size limit.
+Thanks to the modular Hydrobalance filter system there is no upper limit in terms of size.

 Can a chlorinated pool be converted into a natural pool?